AB-853

 Key Takeaways

-• Requires AI platforms with over 1 million monthly users to provide free AI detection tools for digital content.
+• Requires AI companies with over 1 million monthly users to provide free detection tools for AI-generated content.

-• Mandates large online platforms to clearly label AI-generated content with system and provenance information.
+• Mandates large online platforms to label AI-generated content with clear disclosures about its artificial origin.

-• Requires camera and device manufacturers to embed origin data in photos and videos by default.
+• Requires camera manufacturers to add permanent digital watermarks to photos and videos by 2028.

 Summary